What is a ‘Vehicle’ Under the Law?

 Could they fall under the classification of a vehicle?

-Queensland police were forced to ask this question earlier this year when they spotted a man riding a Lime scooter who proceeded through a red light.
+Queensland police were forced to ask this question earlier this year after spotting a man on a Lime scooter who ran a red light.

 The man was breath tested and allegedly returned a blood alcohol concentration of 0.174 per cent – three times the legal limit.